nicholasdunbar/cucumber-sandbox/readme.md

 `cucumber features/bank.feature`
 Example of a more complicated Cucumber that logs in to wellsfargo and downloads a statement

+## RSpec Examples

+`rspec spec/example-rspec-capybara.rb`
+Example of using Capybara with RSpec

+`rspec spec/example-rspec.rb``
+Example of using pure RSpec with Selenium

 ## Step Definition Notes